Unveiling Overlooked Performance Variance in Serverless Computing: RQ2: Variance Measurement

-First, we observe that serverless function performance has different degrees of variance under cold and warm starts.
-Specifically, cold-start CV values range from 1.23\% to 31.18\%, while warm-start CV values range from 0.86\% to 42.81\%, differing by as much as 49 times and thus showing a wide range of variance.
-On average, the cold-start CV value is 6.21\%, while the warm-start CV value is 8.73\%.
-The median of cold-start CV values is 5.26\%, while that of warm-start CV values is 6.70\%.
-These results indicate that serverless functions executed in cold and warm starts produce different degrees of variance in performance.
-However, providing only these CV values is not a straightforward way to understand how the performance of serverless functions actually fluctuates.
+However, providing only CV values is not a straightforward way to understand how the performance of serverless functions actually fluctuates.
 Thus, we give examples of the raw performance results of the serverless function.
-Fig.~\ref{fig:STDExample} shows 50 data points of performance obtained in cold starts for two serverless functions, which are numbered \textit{Func22} and \textit{Func2}.
-We observe that multiple runs of the same serverless function produce different and fluctuating performance results.
+Fig.~\ref{fig:STDExample} shows the performance data (50 data points) from cold starts for two serverless functions, $Func22$ and $Func2$.
+Multiple runs of the same function produced fluctuating response latencies, with no regular patterns of change.
+We also check the data from other serverless functions, but no consistent change patterns are found.
+The changes remain irregular, as seen in the data points in Fig.~\ref{fig:STDExample}.
 The CV values of \textit{Func22} and \textit{Func2} are 2.04\% and 5.88\%, respectively.
-The difference between the maximum and minimum values of \textit{Func22} achieves 6.76 seconds, and that of \textit{Func2} is 7.24 seconds.
-General, serverless functions execute short-lived and milliseconds-level tasks~\cite{singhvi2021atoll, KlimovicWSTPK18}.
-Thus, second-level performance variance is severe for serverless functions.
+The difference between the maximum and minimum values of \textit{Func22} achieves 6758.63 milliseconds (approximately 7 seconds), and that of \textit{Func2} is 7244.32 milliseconds (also about 7 seconds).
+Generally, serverless functions execute short-lived and milliseconds-level tasks~\cite{singhvi2021atoll,KlimovicWSTPK18}.
+Thus, the second-level difference size is severe for serverless functions.
 Moreover, from the right violin plot of Fig.~\ref{fig:STDExample}, the distributions of data points of performance for different serverless functions are drastically different, being clustered in different positions.
 The data points of \textit{Func22} are distributed near the middle of its violin plot, while those of \textit{Func2} are distributed towards the bottom.
 Overall, we observe a significant variance in serverless function performance from two examples, where CV values are 2.04\% and 5.88\%, respectively.
 Therefore, we infer that other serverless functions with larger CV values than those shown in the examples will produce more significant fluctuations in performance.

+We check the top 5 serverless functions with high CV values.
+For cold or warm starts, four serverless functions are executed on AWS Lambda and one on Google Cloud Functions.
+This observation demonstrates that serverless functions with high CV values are not limited to a single serverless platform.
+The programming languages used in these functions include Python and JavaScript, which are not limited to a single programming language.